Predicting the 2019 NHL Awards

 Previous Finishes: None, on account of their all rookies.
 No Matt Murray scenarios this year.

-The Pick: Elias Petterson (VAN) - Binnington might be the most deserving, but Petterson's highlight-reel skill and shot pulls him over the edge.
+The Pick: Elias Pettersson (VAN) - Binnington might be the most deserving, but Peterson's highlight-reel skill and shot pulls him over the edge.

 General Manager of the Year

-The Finalists: Doug Armstrong (STL), Don Sweeney (BOS), Don Wadell (CAR)
+The Finalists: Doug Armstrong (STL), Don Sweeney (BOS), Don Waddell (CAR)

 Last Year's Winner: George McPhee (VGK)

 Previous Finishes: Armstrong won the award in 2012 during the beginning of his Blues tenure.
-Sweeney and Wadell are newbies to the podium, however.
-Sweeney has a longer track record, but Wadell exceeded expectations greater than the other two (at least at the time of voting).
+Sweeney and Waddell are newbies to the podium, however.
+Sweeney has a longer track record, but Waddell exceeded expectations greater than the other two (at least at the time of voting).

-The Pick: Don Wadell (CAR) - As mentioned with Williams, no one expected Carolina to make the playoffs.
+The Pick: Don Waddell (CAR) - As mentioned with Williams, no one expected Carolina to make the playoffs.
 GM of the Year is voted on after the second round, meaning the Hurricanes' poor ECF showing wasn't taken into consideration.
-Topped off with a bunch of feel good stories (Williams, Mrazek) and a big mid-season move (Niederriter-Rask), Wadell takes it home.
+Topped off with a bunch of feel good stories (Williams, Mrazek) and a big mid-season move (Niederriter-Rask), Waddell takes it home.

 Hart Trophy - MVP